veggerby/useless-box/README.md

 The non-attributed and non-adapted work in this repository is licensed under the [MIT LIcense](https://opensource.org/license/mit).

-All files in [adjusted folder](./resources/adjusted/) are apapted work from @balassy 3D models on Thingiverse and are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+All files in [adjusted folder](./resources/adjusted/) are apapted work from [@balassy](https://www.thingiverse.com/thing:3856965) 3D models on Thingiverse and are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Attribution

-This concept and 3D model for the enclosure, mechanical and eletronic design is based on [useless-box](https://github.com/balassy/useless-box/) by György Balássy (@balassy),
+This concept and 3D model for the enclosure, mechanical and eletronic design is based on [useless-box](https://github.com/balassy/useless-box/) and [Smart Useless Box with ESP8266 and Gesture Sensor](https://www.thingiverse.com/thing:3856965).

 All source code has been created from scratch.

 3D Sketches available on [Thingiverse](https://www.thingiverse.com/thing:3856965), with [local copy](./resources/Smart%20Useless%20Box%20with%20ESP8266%20and%20Gesture%20Sensor%20-%203856965.zip) and extracted [here](./resources/originals/3d-print/).
-These files are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) attributed to @balassy.
+These files are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) attributed to [György Balássy](https://www.thingiverse.com/balassy/designs).

-The included [Fritzing schematics](./resources/originals/Useless-Box-Shield-v1.fzz) are directly from the [GitHub repository](https://github.com/balassy/useless-box/blob/master/wiring/Useless-Box-Shield-v1.fzz) and licesed under [MIT LIcense](https://opensource.org/license/mit) attributed to György Balássy (@balassy).
+The included [Fritzing schematics](./resources/originals/Useless-Box-Shield-v1.fzz) are directly from the [GitHub repository](https://github.com/balassy/useless-box/blob/master/wiring/Useless-Box-Shield-v1.fzz) and licesed under [MIT LIcense](https://opensource.org/license/mit) attributed to György Balássy ([@balassy](https://github.com/balassy)).

 ## Firnware